abhinandan27/SEgroupH/README.md

 #### Running the server
 Once you are done with NodeJs and MongoDB installation, download a our code repository from https://github.com/abhinandan27/SEgroupH
 -	Go to myApp and open command prompt in the same directory.
 -	There are several dependencies like Express.js and brain.js which we need to install before we run our server.
 All those dependencies are mentioned in package.json file in myApp directory.
-To install those dependencies, run a command npm init
+To install those dependencies, run a command: npm init
-This will install all the dependencies.
--	Run command npm start
+-	Run command: npm start
--	Now we are done with server installation
+-	Now we are done with server installation and it is running on port 3000

 #### Running the application:
 To run this application, download android studio from https://developer.android.com/studio/index.html and install android studio.
 -	Open android studio and go to File->Open project
--	Choose a directory where you Smart list exists.
+-	Choose a directory where your Smart list project exists.
 -	Once you open a project dependencies will be synced
 -	Open Server.java file as shown below and change the server address.
--	Once server address is change, install application on your mobile and use it.
+-	Once server address is changed, install application on your mobile and use it.

 #### Flow of Application:
 ![alt text](https://github.com/abhinandan27/SEgroupH/blob/master/Android.jpg)